AdobeDocs/mix-modeler.en/help/harmonize-data/marketing-touchpoints.md

 ## Manage marketing touchpoints

-To see a table of the available marketing touchpoints in the Adobe Mix Modeler interface:
+To see a table of the available marketing touchpoints in the Mix Modeler interface:

 1. Select ![DataSearch](../assets/icons/DataCheck.svg) **[!UICONTROL Harmonized data]** from the left rail.